-We live close to the outskirts and it’s not uncommon to wait for some 40/50 minutes for the bus.
+We live close to the outskirts and it’s not uncommon to wait for some 40 minutes for the bus.
 Or just to give up and change means of transportation.
-If you are just going out for fun, no much harm, but when you have office times and appointments, this can mean troubles.
-When we were going to register my presence to the local police station, in fact, after waiting for almost an hour we gave up waiting for the bus and headed to train station to continue the rest of the journey.
+If you are just going out for fun, not much harm, but when you have office times and appointments, this can mean trouble.
+When we were going to register my presence at the local police station, in fact, after waiting for almost an hour we gave up waiting for the bus and headed to the train station to continue the rest of the journey.

 For sure, more reliable than the buses are the trains, fast and comfortable.

-Anyway, since the taxi is way too expensive to make it your daily transportation service, unless you have a car, you have no other option than relying on the public transport.
+Anyway, since the taxi is way too expensive to make it your daily transportation service unless you have a car and drive in Rome, you have no other option than to rely on public transport.
 The ticket is €1.50 for 100 minutes and it’s valid for one metro ride, one urban train ride and as many bus rides within 100 minutes of the first validation.

-If you are staying for a long time or actually moving to Rome, I suggest you by the monthly ticket as it’s only 35€ and you can take anything from metro to train to tram to buses, saving you a lot of money.
+If you are staying for a long time or actually moving here, I suggest you buy the monthly ticket to the Rome transport system as it’s only 35€ and you can take anything from the metro to the train, from the tram to the buses, saving you a lot of money.

 When moving to Rome, learn some Italian

 Either if you are on holiday or especially if you are moving to Rome, I suggest you learn some Italian phrases.
 I’m lucky my wife speaks Italian, because not everyone here speaks English, especially in non-tourist areas.
-Obviously if you are here short-term you won’t be able to do a course, so learn some common words and sentences before coming, while if you are about to start your life in Italy, I do recommend you sign up for a course so you are able to live without the need of a translator and even take an Italian driving licence.
+Obviously, if you are here short-term you won’t be able to do a course, so learn some common words and sentences before coming, while if you are about to start your life in Italy, I do recommend signing up for a course to be able to live without the need of a translator and even take an Italian driving license.